 The course sets out the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 The majority of the course will be delivered through preparation and making activities.

-Students must be able to make the connections between theory and practice to apply their understanding of food and
+Students must be able to make the connections between theory and practice to apply their understanding of food and nutrition to practical preparation.

 The topics are: